In this guide

 Back to topIt is important to carefully assess whether the insight shown by the nurse, midwife or nursing associate is enough to address the specific concerns that arise from their past conduct, rather than simply identifying whether ‘any’ or ‘some’ evidence of insight is present.
 What is sufficient insight will depend on the circumstances of the case.

 Decision makers must always consider each case on its own facts and circumstances.
-However, the following factors will be useful when considering whether the evidence of insight is sufficient to address the concerns in the case.
+However, the following factors may be useful when considering whether the evidence of insight is sufficient to address the concerns in the case.

 - If they had the opportunity to do so, did the nurse, midwife or nursing associate cooperate with their employer's or any other local investigation into the concerns?